jeanMachadoNotes/LiveProject/README.md

 ## Open Movie Database API

-This was done primarily with JS and Axios a JS Library, used to make HTTP Requests.
-It was a good challenge in that I had to first retrive user input, which required use of class, events handlers and an array.
+This challenge required connecting to a Movie Information Database.
+This was done primarily with JS and Axios,  a JS Library used to make HTTP Requests.
+It was a good challenge in that I had to first retrieve user input, which required use of classes, events handlers and an array.
 ```
 /* Getting User Input*/